HomeGuides › Will Cost UK

 What Affects the Cost of a Will?

-For most people with straightforward estates — a home, savings, and named beneficiaries — an online service offers the best balance of quality and value.
+For most people with straightforward estates — a home, savings, and named beneficiaries — an online service handles everything for £69–£100.
+The premium for a solicitor is only worth paying when complexity demands it.

 Why Are Solicitor Wills So Expensive?